 This oddity matches what was actually posted at NARA.
 There is a file, 104-10231-10031.pdf, that was posted on July 26, 2017, and there was NO file named 104-10231-10053.pdf that was posted on July 26, 2017.
 In fact, 104-10231-10053.pdf was never posted at NARA at all.

 I missed this spreadsheet error, and as a result spent a couple of weeks pulling my hair out when I tried to write about this series of records.
-These files are all financial records for the Cuban Revolutionary Council.2See here for a note on these files.
-The mismatching numbers totally confused me and my note on them is still a draft in the bowels of my wordpress tables.
+These files are all financial records for the Cuban Revolutionary Council.5See here for a note on these files.
+The mismatching numbers totally confused me and my note on them is still a draft in the bowels of my wordpress tables.6It is now up (here).

 MFF caught this mistake, so their files and record numbers match up.
 See for example their link to 104-10231-10031.pdf the file that threw everything out of sync.